jwverzijden/rubiks-cube-pocketstar/Readme.md

 A cube puzzle implementation for the PocketStar.

 ## How to install
-Download the repository, either clone or unzip the files.
+Clone or download the zip and locate the ./Release directory.

-Copy the contents from ./Release/VERSION/ to your pocketstar SD card.
+Copy the contents from ./Release/latest to your pocketstar SD card.

 Place it in the apps or games directory under a new directory named rubiks-cube.

-./Release/latest is a symlink to the last exported release.
+./Release/latest is a copy of the last exported release including a thumbnail, other releases can be found under the corresponding version in the ./Release directory.

 ## How to play
 ### Basics